-As you can see, there are so many different factors into snake owning costs.
-Keep in mind that the cost is completely variable on the species of snake.
+As you can see, there are so many different factors that go into snake owning costs.
+Keep in mind that the cost is completely dependent on the species of snake.
 And the bigger the snake, the higher the expenses will be.

 To properly estimate your costs, be sure to do plenty of research on your perspective snake species and what their needs are.

 If you’re looking to be a snake parent on a budget, it’s entirely possible.
 However, you are going to have to limit your choices.
 Sticking with a smaller snake could be a good idea as you won’t have to purchase multiple enclosures.
 Also, their food costs will be much less than their larger cousins.